-We offer a free initial check to see if you may have been mis-sold.
+Or we offer a free initial check to see if you may have been mis-sold.
 It’s just a simple chat with one of our team who can briefly assess if you may have a case.
 There’s no obligation to use our service.

-Or fill in the enquiry form to arrange a call back at a convenient time for you.
+Fill in the enquiry form to arrange a call back at a convenient time for you.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.